joweisberg/docker-certs-extraction/README.md

 Docker certificates extraction for Traefik
 ============

-Generate certificates from [Traefik](https://docs.traefik.io/) docker from json to crt, key, pem, pfx and like acme.sh
+Generate certificates based on [Traefik](https://docs.traefik.io/) docker from json file to crt, key, pem, pfx and like acme.sh

 A certs-extraction container is available.
 It includes the latest development HEAD version.
 You can use it to manage certificates.